 This well-reviewed keto cookbook is handy to have in your kitchen, even if you don't strictly adhere to any diet.

-The two diets actually have a lot in common and overlap in some stages, says dietitian Kristen Mancinelli, M.S., R.D.N., who specializes low-carb diets.
+The two diets actually do have a lot in common and overlap in some stages, says dietitian Kristen Mancinelli, M.S., R.D.N., who specializes in low-carb diets.

 “The Atkins diet is not different from the ketogenic diet,” Mancinelli says.
 “The only difference is that Atkins starts you in a ketogenic diet and over time adds carbs back in.
 So when you are in the ‘induction’ phase of the Atkins diet, which is the beginning, you are absolutely on a ketogenic diet.
 No difference at all.
 Atkins says you should stay there for a couple of weeks but recommends you stay longer if you want more aggressive weight loss.
 It’s really left up to the dieter to decide how long they want to be in be induction [or ketogenic] phase before they move on.”

 So what exactly does a ketogenic diet consist of?
-The keto diet is a very high fat diet, with moderate protein intake designed to put the body into a state of ketosis, says Amy Goodson, M.S., R.D., C.S.S.D., L.D., registered dietitian and consultant in the Dallas-Fort Worth area.
+The keto diet is a very high-fat diet, with moderate protein intake designed to put the body into a state of ketosis, says Amy Goodson, M.S., R.D., C.S.S.D., L.D., registered dietitian and consultant in the Dallas-Fort Worth area.
 “This means the body uses ketones as a source of energy instead of glucose or carbohydrate,” Goodson says.
-(Ketones are a result of the body breaking down fat for energy, which happens when carb intake is very limited.)
+(Ketones are a result of the body breaking down fat for energy, which happens when carb intake is very limited; ketones can cross the blood-brain barrier in order to be used as fuel by your central nervous system cells, which otherwise would use glucose—or sugar—from carbs.)
+The keto diet was actually developed in the 1920s as a natural treatment for epilepsy, and it may also help treat type 2 diabetes by improving your blood sugar levels and reducing a reliance on insulin to regulate blood glucose.

 To successfully put the body into a state of ketosis, you would have to consume 70-80 percent fat, 20-25 percent protein, and 5-10 percent carbohydrates, Goodson says.
-The Atkins diet relies less on ratios, but the concept is similar: You can eat unlimited protein and fat, and in phase one, you only eat 20 grams of carbohydrates, ideally from veggies, according to Goodson.
-“The idea is that protein and fat make you feel more full and you will, by default, feel satiated and eat less,” she says.
+The Atkins diet relies less on ratios, but the concept is similar: You can eat unlimited protein and fat, and in phase one, you only eat 20 grams of net carbs, ideally from low-carb vegetables, according to Goodson.
+It may seem counter-intuitive for dieters to intentionally eat more fat, but “The idea is that protein and fat make you feel more full and you will, by default, feel satiated and eat less,” she says.

 burst your bubble, carnivores, but neither diet is all-you-can-eat meat.
 “Many people mistakenly believed that the Atkins diet is a high protein diet, but that is just a misconception,” Mancinelli says.
 “If they read the instructions for following an Atkins diet they would see that it’s not so.
 You do eat meat, but most of your calories come from fat.”And sorry to